-CAUTION
+⚠ CAUTION

 It is recommended that the ESS be used soon after being deployed onsite.
-The ESS that has been stored for an extended period shall be charged periodically.
+The ESS that has been stored for an extended period or has not been put into operation shall be charged periodically.
 Otherwise, the ESS may be damaged.